echeran/smile-of-murugan/webbook/chapter18.md

-*ṭakam,* and it develops in two directions: on the one hand, in the "opera" *Nantaṇār Carittirak Kīrttanai,* about a poor Paraiya serf becoming a Saiva saint, composed by Gōpālakṛṣṇa Pārati; and, on the other hand, in ballads like *Kōvalankatai, Rāja Tēcinku, Purāṇic* ballads—in short, in a rich undergrowth of literature representing in a charmingly naive, crude, often sentimental and silly way all spheres of life, political, social, religious-but always with sure
+*ṭakam,* and it develops in two directions: on the one hand, in the "opera" *Nantaṇār Carittirak Kīrttanai,* about a poor Paraiya serf becoming a Saiva saint, composed by Gōpālakṛṣṇa Pārati; and, on the other hand, in ballads like *Kōvalankatai, Rāja Tēciṅku, Purāṇic* ballads—in short, in a rich undergrowth of literature representing in a charmingly naive, crude, often sentimental and silly way all spheres of life, political, social, religious-but always with sure